Journal | IEEE TEM | Strategic foresight in organisational theory and innovation management | Submission deadline: April 30, 2019

+- Full papers have to be submitted by April 30th, 2019.
 Please prepare the manuscript according to IEEE-TEM’s guidelines and submit through the journal’s Manuscript Central site.
-Please clearly state in the cover letter that the submission is for this special issue.
+Please clearly state in the cover letter that the submission is for this special issue,

-The editorial team will also join the Scenario Planning and Foresight Conference in Warwick.
-It would be an additional opportunity to receive feedback on your manuscript.
+The editorial team will also join the Scenario Planning and Foresight Conference in Warwick, 10/11 December 2018, which is an additional opportunity to receive feedback on your manuscript.